 Operation of the HSR Build Alternative would result in an intermittent increase in noise and vibration on communities close to the project footprint.
 Permanent noise impacts would result from increased traffic noise in areas surrounding each stationary facility, including the train stations, and increases in noise and vibration from passing high-speed trains.
 The operation of the HSR Build Alternative is anticipated to have severe noise impacts within the vicinity of the HSR Build Alternative before mitigation.
 Severe long-term noise effects would occur at 121 receivers (representing 209 single-family residences and 2 theaters) without implementation of mitigation measures.
 Twenty-six of the 121 receivers where severe noise effects would occur are within communities with substantial low-income populations.
-Ninety-eight of the 121 receivers where severe noise effects would occur are within communities with substantial minority populations.
+Ninety-eight of the 121 receivers where severe noise effects would occur before the application of mitigation measures are within communities with substantial minority populations.
 Ground-borne vibration effects could also occur to both low-income and/or minority and nonlow-income and/or nonminority populations during operation of the HSR Build Alternative.
+The Authority would implement EJ-IAMF#3, which would require the operation noise technical report to include an assessment of whether remaining severe noise impacts, after application of recommended noise treatments and mitigation, may adversely impact EJ communities and the assessment of whether any additional practicable measures may be undertaken to avoid, eliminate, or reduce any adverse noise impacts.